-- Develop a theoretically solid philosophy of practice; - Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - Formulate a professional identity that responds to the needs of their client populations; - Utilize cultural competence in practice;
+- Develop a theoretically solid philosophy of practice; - Apply knowledge, skills, and dispositions consistent with the ACA Code of Ethics; - Formulate a professional identity that responds to the needs of their client populations; - Utilize cultural competence in practice; - Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development; - Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access: - Utilize appropriate assessment tools and procedures; - Consult with others concerning the developmental needs of culturally diverse clients; - Integrate research data into evidence-based practice.

-- Act with expertise in individual, group, and family counseling with diverse clients on personal, social, emotional, career, and educational issues that impact development across their lifespan; - Develop leadership ability and advocate to meet client needs and to remove individual and systemic barriers to development; - Build and sustain collaborative partnerships with stakeholders for promoting social justice, equity, and access; - Utilize appropriate assessment tools and procedures; - Consult with others concerning the developmental needs of culturally diverse clients; - Integrate research data into evidence-based practice.
+(CON 5390 Student Learning Outcomes (for all majors) Corresponding CACREP Standards are cited (CACREP, 2009).
+The counselor trainee will be able to METHOD FOR OBTAINING OUTCOME METHOD FOR EVALUATION OF OUTCOME ] Participate in at least 240 clock hours of direct counseling services, including experience leading groups.
+(III.G.1) Recordings, Supervisor evaluation; Journal; Log; Project 1) Interact weekly (everyging one hour per week of individual Placement meetings with site supervisor Supervisor evaluation,, Journal, Log

-Cori CON 5390 Student Learning Outcomes (for all majors) esponding CACREP Standards are cited (CACREP, 2009).
-The counselor trainee will be able to METHOD FOR OBTAINING OUTCOME METHOD FOR EVALUATION OF OUTCOME 1.
-Participate in at least 240 clock hours of direct counseling services, including experience leading groups.
-(III.G.1) Recordings, Supervisor evaluation; Journal; Log; Project Placement meetings with site supervisor Supervisor evaluation,, Journal, Log 3.
-Meet an average of 1 1/2 hours per week for group supervision provided (on a regular schedule throughout the internship) by a program faculty member.
-(III.G.3) Supervision meeting attendance, Journal, Log Report an opportunity to become familiar with a variety of professional activities and resources in addition to direct service (e.g., record keeping, assessment instruments, supervision, information and referral, in-service and staff meetings).
-(III.G.4) Supervisor evaluation, Journal, Log, Recordings, Project meetings, Site visits Recordings, Supervisor evaluation; Journal; Log; Project 6.
-Receive an evaluation of the student's counseling Placement, Supervision Meetings, Project, Site visits Supervisor evaluation, Log; Meeting attendance; Journal; Project
+3. Meet an average of 1 1/2 hours per week for group supervision provided (on a regular schedule throughout the internship) by a program faculty member.
+(III.G.3) Supervision meeting attendance, Journal, Log 4.
+Report an opportunity to become familiar with a variety of professional activities and resources in addition to direct service (e.g., record keeping, assessment instruments, supervision, information and referral, in-service and staff meetings).
+(III.G.4) Supervisor evaluation, Journal, Log, Recordings, Project 5.
+Produce program-appropriate audio/video recordings for use in supervision or to receive live supervision of his or her interactions with clients.
+(III.G.5) 0 1 Recordings, Supervisor evaluation; Journal; Log; Project 6.
+Receive an evaluation of the student's counseling performance throughout the internship, including documentation of a formal evaluation after the student completes the internship by a program faculty member in consultation with the site supervisor.
+(III.G.6) Supervisor evaluation, Log; Meeting attendance; Journal; Project